“Untold Stories” Part II

 © GMB Akash / www.gmb-akash.com

-My main focus was low-income people; I find out those poor people who were going back to the coal mine early in the morning.
-They went for stealing coal & later sells those in local market.
+My main focus was low-income people; I find out these poor people who were going back to the coal mine early in the morning.
+They went for stealing coal & later sell in local market.
 Next morning I followed them quietly.
-I experienced they carried these heavy thing 3 to 4 kilometers from mountain.
-They were bare foot most were children/female from poor families.
+I experienced they carried these heavy basket full of coals 3 to 4 kilometers from mountain.
+They were bare foot most were children/female from poorest families.

 Jharkand, India.
 One of the largest coal mines in Asia.